Witiko/scm-at-arqmath3/paper/main.md

 By contrast, optimizing parameter values for the *Interpolated text + Tangent-L (positional `word2vec`)* model improves effectiveness by 0.098 NDCG'.
-Compared to the hand-picked parameter values, the optimized parameter values place more weight at lexical similarity for text tokens (α₁: 0.1→0.7), use only semantic similarity for math tokens (α₂: 0.1→0.0), place less weight on the text in question titles (γ₁: 5→2), and place more weight on math over text (β: 0.5→0.7).
+Compared to the hand-picked parameter values, the optimized parameter values place more weight on the lexical similarity for text tokens (α₁:
+0.1→0.7), use only semantic similarity for math tokens (α₂: 0.1→0.0), place less weight on the text in question titles (γ₁: 5→2), and place more weight on math over text (β: 0.5→0.7).

 | Model | α | γ | NDCG' |
 |-------|---|---|-------|